October deadline approaching – register now

 You will study eight modules over the course of eight weeks.
 It is a collaborative learning process, week-by-week, so you will have ample opportunity to discuss key policy topics with your peers and a course Facilitator.

 Activities will include set readings, reflection exercises, multiple-choice questions and discussion forums.
 Your Facilitator will guide you through these activities and provide feedback at each stage.
-Not all tasks will be graded but you will need to participate in each to successfully complete the course and qualify for your certificate.
+These activities are not formally graded but you will need to participate in each to successfully complete the course and qualify for your certificate.

 The final assessment, completed in module eight, will be your main summative assignment.
 It will be marked by your Facilitator and will be worth 50% of your final grade.